 Туре Valuation Technique Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value measurement Convertible loans Discounted cash flows The fair value is computed based on units sold, sales projections on unsold units and development costs projections, discounted to the present value using a risk-adjusted discount rate.
-Risk-adjusted discount rate of 6% (2020: 6%) The estimated fair value would increase (decrease) if the risk-adjusted rate was lower (higher).
+Projected cash flows The estimated fair value would increase (decrease) if the projected cash flows were higher (lower).
 Equity securities Net asset value The valuation model inputs are based on net assets value of the equity securities invested.
 Net asset value of the underlying entities The estimated fair value would increase (decrease) if the net asset value was higher (lower).
+Price of recent investment The valuation model inputs are based on the most recent transaction price for the same security.
+Recent transaction prices for the same security The estimated fair value would increase (decrease) if the recent transaction price was higher (lower).
 Funds Net asset value The valuation model inputs are based on net assets value of the funds invested.
 Net asset value of the funds The estimated fair value would increase (decrease) if the net asset value was higher (lower).